 I recently started to reminisce about the most memorable hotels where I’ve stayed.
-Now, these aren’t necessarily the best hotels, the fanciest hotels or the most expensive ones I’ve ever stayed.
+They aren’t necessarily the best hotels, the fanciest hotels or the most expensive ones I’ve ever stayed in.
 Instead, these are the places that left the most distinct memories.
-Some of these places I haven’t stayed at for decades and others we just visited this year.
+I haven’t stayed at some of these places for decades and we just recently visited others.
 The reasons they’re memorable vary.
 They could be places where I stayed during a “once in a lifetime” trip or somewhere that was so unique that it was unforgettable.
 I think you get the picture.
 It’s not always the fanciest or most expensive or most popular hotel that you’ll remember for the rest of your life.
 Any place could end up being on the list.
 You just have to find out for yourself what places are special to you.

 Here are, in no particular order, eleven of my most memorable hotels:

 There’s no denying that I’m a Disney fan.
 Heck, I live in Orlando because of it.
 When I was growing up, the coolest thing ever was when we stayed at the Contemporary on a trip to Disney World.
 Come on, the monorail goes right through the hotel.
 The view from the top of the building wasn’t that bad either.

 The Contemporary also holds a special place in my heart because it’s the hotel where we were staying when I proposed to Sharon.
 Awwwwwww.
 (Note from Sharon: he didn’t mention that he proposed while we were on the Haunted Mansion attraction [because he knew it was my favorite ride].
 He popped the question as we went through the ballroom scene and then I COULDN’T SEE MY ENGAGEMENT RING UNTIL THE RIDE WAS OVER!)